ianschlagel/Applied-Econometrics/Demand_Analysis_Portugal_Wine/README.md

 ## Repository Structure
 * `Portugal_Wine_Demand.R`: Primary estimation script using the `here` library for universal portability.
 * `Data/`: Contains cleaned CSV import data (Prices, Quantities, and Budget Shares) sourced from the **FAO of the United Nations (1987-2023)**.
-* `Results/`: Technical summary of Marshallian and Hicksian elasticities.

 ## How to Run
 1. Ensure R is installed along with dependencies: